netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-5/README.md

 ```

 So a mutation function quite simply modifies the `state` with what is in the payload.
 It's a function so you can also
-add a lot of magic here if you like.
-However, it's probably best to keep the mutations simple.
+add a lot of magic here if you like (...but you really shouldn't.)

 **Beware** that you should **NOT** modify the content of the state directly, but rather replace it.
 For instance if you
 are adding an item to a list, you should make a new list and join the items in the old one with the new item.
 This can